brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 ## 3. See outline ##

+This chapter is super long to begin with...but I have another project in the outline around generative color.
+It might be time to cut that.

 **openFrameworks Bugs and Weirdness:**
 - Setting alpha to 1 causes the hue information on a color to shift when drawing overlapping shapes (need to verify this happens outside of the brush app)